-Enda YOUNG is co-founder of FactCheckNI and is a highly experienced mediator, conflict resolution and negotiation trainer and co-founder of Transformative Connections (TranConn).
+Enda YOUNG is a co-founder and director of FactCheckNI and is a highly experienced mediator, conflict resolution and negotiation trainer and co-founder of Transformative Connections (TranConn).
 He has been involved in conflict resolution in Northern Ireland for over fifteen years and currently works at the William J Clinton Leadership Institute at Queen’s University Belfast.
 He holds an MA from the Queen’s University, which focused on the use of conflict transformation and is a Rotary Peace Fellow, a member of Mediators Beyond Borders International and an accredited mediator with both the International Mediation Institute and the Mediators’ Institute of Ireland.
 Enda has worked with a wide variety of groups both locally and internationally in the United Arab Emirates, South Africa, Thailand, Malaysia, Turkey, Canada and the United States.

-John FOSTER has been a secondary school teacher at Methodist College Belfast (MCB) since 1986, where he has held the position of Boarding Master and teacher in charge of school charities.
+John FOSTER has been a secondary school teacher at Methodist College Belfast (MCB) since 1986, where he has held the position of boarding master and teacher in charge of school charities.
 He initiated and developed a successful Model United Nations programme, which saw MCB host twelve international conferences, with pupils since the 1990s attend events in the UK, Ireland, and the United States.
 John discovered FactCheckNI at a Democracy Day event sponsored by Building Change Trust, which led to rolling out a programme of fact-checking training to some 200 Fourth Form and 600 Sixth Form students at Methody.
 He is excited about the prospect of students delivering fact-checking training to their peers.
 John is highly motivated to improve the political literacy of citizens.

 Julia PAUL is a journalist and a broadcast academic.
 She has lectured at Queen’s University in Belfast and taught journalism all over the world.
 Julia was a broadcast journalist with the BBC for 18 years, winning an award for her coverage of politics in Northern Ireland on the weekly television politics programme ‘Hearts and Minds’.
 Her PhD examined the role that this journalism played in Northern Ireland’s transition from violent conflict to peaceful devolution.
 Julia has a special relationship with Afghanistan, and is currently writing her first novel which is set in the country, as well as delivering a project in Kabul, funded by the British Council, to collect recordings of oral histories and creative stories from women writers across the country.

-John PETO is the Director of Education at the Nerve Centre, responsible for a range of projects that support Digital Creativity in Schools and Communities across Northern Ireland.
+John PETO is the director of education at the Nerve Centre, responsible for a range of projects that support Digital Creativity in Schools and Communities across Northern Ireland.
 From a background in film and television production, John has overseen the establishment of Ireland’s first FabLabs, as well as operating the Nerve Centre’s Creative Learning Centres and pioneering the use of Digital Creative Media in Conflict Education through the Teaching Divided Histories Project.

 Claire SHORTT took up a secondment from NISRA to Belfast City Council in 2008.
 Claire’s degree is in geography and after graduating lectured for 3 years in geography and sociology in Lisburn College.
 From 2003 to 2008 Claire worked in the Department of Health’s Information and Analysis directorate, and focused on allocation of resources across Northern Ireland.
 In her current role Claire is responsible for council links through NISRA to other government and agency departments.